kr1sp1n/graphql-openfaas-demo/README.md

-# GraphQL-OpenFAAS Demo
+# GraphQL-OpenFaaS Demo

-The idea is to run a generic GraphQL server configured with a schema file/URL and proxy any request to a specific function provided by OpenFAAS.
+The idea is to run a generic GraphQL server configured with a schema file/URL and proxy any request to a specific function provided by [OpenFaaS][1].

 ## CLI